bioinfomethods/sv-annotate-gnomad/docker/find-closest/README.md

-# Docker image for running bedtools find-closest.
+# Docker image for running bedtools find-closest

 This image was built: